mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

 Save and close.

-..
-IMPORTANT:: The above Apache2 configuration is for `CODE 2.0 updates 2 <https://www.collaboraoffice.com/community-en/code-2-0-updates-2/>`_
+..  important:: The above Apache2 configuration is for `CODE 2.0 updates 2 <https://www.collaboraoffice.com/community-en/code-2-0-updates-2/>`_
     and onward.
 Using the old configuration will break things.

 Then, enable the site and restart Apache2.